She (pronoun): History

-Old English had a single third-person pronoun – from the Proto-Germanic hu y ccudemonstrative base khi-, from PIE ko- – which had a plural and three genders in the singular.
+Old English had a single third-person pronoun – from the Proto-Germanic demonstrative base khi-, from PIE ko- – which had a plural and three genders in the singular.
 In early Middle English, one case was lost, and distinct pronouns started to develop.
 The modern pronoun it developed out of the neuter, singular in the 12th century.
 Her developed out of the feminine singular dative and genitive forms.
 The older pronoun had the following forms: